crazyelectron-io/crazyelectron-blog/content/gpg-key-gen.md

 We will use the primary key created just now only for signing other keys, which happens infrequently.
 Day to day, we will use subkeys for signing, authentication and/or encryption of sensitive data (like a Git repository, ssh key or mail).

-_It is highly recommended to create separate subkeys for different usecases._
+<alert>It is highly recommended to create separate subkeys for different usecases.</alert>

 We will now add a subkey for `git-crypt` with the `addkey` command in the interactive edit mode of `gpg`.
 Make sure to set the key to only allow _encryption_, not signing, select a 4096-bit size, and an expiration date of less than 2 years for this subkey (let's use 18 months).